About Dayara Bugyal Trek

 Dayara Bugyal, in Uttarkashi district, is one of the most accessible hiking sites.
 This beautiful emerald green cruising altitude meadow may be reached after about 9 kilometres of walking from Barsu Village.
 Uttarkashi is 45 kilometres away from Barsu village.

 - By Train- Dehradun is well connected with most of the major cities of India like Delhi, Lucknow Kolkata, etc. by train.
-Driving to Barsu from Dehradun, takes around 6 hours 30 minutes.
+Driving to Barsu from Dehradun takes around 6 hours and 30 minutes.

 - By Flight- Reach Dehradun from Delhi by flight.
-There are daily flights available between the two cities, with the flying time of around 55 minutes.
-Driving to Barsu from Dehradun, takes around 6 hours 30 minutes.
+There are daily flights available between the two cities, with a flying time of around 55 minutes.
+Driving to Barsu from Dehradun takes around 6 hours and 30 minutes.

-This all-season trek is best visited in the spring, summer, fall and winter season.
+This all-season trek is best visited in the spring, summer, fall and winter seasons.